 Therefore, demand planning is one of the key procurement process steps to optimize.

 Step 3: Improve Supplier Engagement

 No matter the industry you work in, you likely have one or more suppliers who delivers products or materials, conducts repairs and maintenance service work, or performs urgent services.
 No doubt, the relationship you manage with your supplier or vendor is crucial for your company’s success.

 The downside is that locating new suppliers, onboarding them, invoicing them, and finally paying them through manual processes can be arduous, time-consuming, and prone to mistakes.
 That’s why more and more business owners are migrating to streamlined procurement processes and workflows.

 Step 4: Standardize Control and Risk

 It’s important that business owners regularly review their supply management standard operating procedures and apply best practices wherever appropriate.
-No matter what office manages the procurement process, procurement-related policies must be reviewed and optimized to remove bottlenecks while remaining uncompromising in deterring theft and fraud.
+No matter what office manages the procurement process, procurement-related policies should be reviewed and optimized to remove bottlenecks while remaining uncompromising in deterring theft and fraud.

-A common thread among best-in-class organizations is that they consistently apply risk-mitigation techniques and methods whenever they make decisions regarding sourcing.
+A common thread among best-in-class organizations is they consistently apply risk-mitigation techniques and methods whenever they make decisions regarding sourcing.